-For example, in Europe the official filings costs for the second to tenth designs within a ‘multi-part’ design application are half that of the first.
-Likewise, the cost for every design after the tenth is a quarter of the first.
+In Europe the official filings costs for the second to tenth designs within a ‘multi-part’ design application are half that of the first.
+Likewise, the cost for every design after the 10th is a quarter of the first.

 Sign up to our mailing list to receive Mathys Matters, our monthly newsletter covering the latest IP news, industry insights, events and case law.

 If you are interested in receiving quarterly newsletters relevant to our core sector groups - IT & engineering ('Inside Wires') and life sciences & chemistry ('Under the Microscope') - please select your preference(s) below: